Urban Investment Partners

 Perdomo National Wrecking Company sued the company in 2018 for $221,000, alleging that Urban did not make "timely and complete payments" for work performed.
 In January, 2020, Edge Commercial sued Urban Investment Partners for breach of contract.
 As of May, 2020, the company had not issued rent relief to tenants affected by the COVID-19 pandemic.

+In 2023, the assistant manager at UIP-managed property in Adams Morgan pepper sprayed a resident.
+The confrontation, which was caught on video, started when a resident asked the employee about flyers calling for a tenant's association that had been taken down.
+UIP released a statement apologizing for the incident and claiming that it was sincere in its efforts to restore water service to the building.

 History

 Urban Investment Partners originally specialized in acquiring and renovating brick buildings subject to rent control.

+Projects

 The company developed or invested in the following properties: